Skip to content

 What language is Gyeongsang?

-Gyeongsang is a dialect of Korean.
+Gyeongsang is a dialect of the Korean language.

 Which region is Gyeongsang associated with?